opendp/opendp/docs/source/contributing/proof-initiation.rst

 =======================

 This notebook is an introduction to writing proofs in the OpenDP framework.
-It assumes you have already read about the :ref:`programming-framework`, and you have some familiarity with the library interfaces.
+It assumes you have already read about the :ref:`framework-api`, and you have some familiarity with the library interfaces.

 Our goal is to prove that OpenDP produces stable transformations and